Arginine kinase: Function

-Thus, the two substrates of this enzyme are ATP and L-arginine, whereas its two products are ADP and N^{ω}-phospho-L-arginine.
-Unlike the phosphoester bond, formed during the phosphorylation of serine, threonine or tyrosine residues, the phosphoramidate (P-N bond) in phospho-arginine is unstable at low pH (<8), making it difficult to detect with the traditional mass spectrometry protocols.
+The enzyme characterised from crustacean muscle converts the amino acid L-arginine to N(omega)-phospho-L-arginine by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-Arginine kinase belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
-This enzyme participates in arginine and proline metabolism.
+Unlike the phosphoester bond formed during the phosphorylation of serine, threonine or tyrosine residues, the phosphoramidate (P-N bond) in phospho-arginine is unstable at low pH (<8), making it difficult to detect with the traditional mass spectrometry protocols.